primumnonnocere/Course-Project---Practical-Machine-Learning-Coursera-/README.md

-Go to https://primumnonnocere.github.io/Course-Project---Practical-Machine-Learning-Coursera-/ to view knitted page in github3
+Go to https://primumnonnocere.github.io/Course-Project---Practical-Machine-Learning-Coursera-/ to view knitted page in github.